adamrunner/adamrunner.github.io/_drafts/elastic-search-part-2.md

 title: Installing ElasticSearch on Ubuntu 14.04 Server (part 2)
 ---

 [In my last post](/2016-03-24-elastic-search-part-1) we got our environment all setup and running at DigitalOcean, or you setup your own server however you'd like.
 Regardless, I'm assuming that you have SSH access to your server currently.
+We're going to go over some best practices for servers, and also configuration and installation of ElasticSearch.

 ### Lock it down.
 The first thing we're going to need to do is change some of the defaults for how the Ubuntu server is configured.
 When you spin up a droplet at DigitalOcean with an SSH key, there is only 1 user on the machine and it's the root account.
 We want to create a normal user and add `sudo` privileges for that user.